morizotter/SwiftyDrop/README.md

 ##Features

 - Easy to use like: `Drop.down("Message")`
-- Expand message field depends on the message.
+- Message field expands depending on the message.

 ##How it looks